ANL-CEEESA/MIPLearn.jl/README.md

   </a>
 </p>

 **MIPLearn** is an extensible open-source framework for solving discrete optimization problems using a combination of Mixed-Integer Linear Programming (MIP) and Machine Learning (ML).
 See the [main repository](https://github.com/ANL-CEEESA/MIPLearn) for more information.
 This repository holds an experimental Julia interface for the package.
+See [getting started tutorial](https://github.com/ANL-CEEESA/MIPLearn.jl/blob/dev/docs/getting-started.ipynb).

 [miplearn]: https://github.com/ANL-CEEESA/MIPLearn